hhas/SwiftAutomation/doc-source/5 ae-type-mappings.md

 The `typeAERecord` AE type is a struct-like data structure containing zero or more properties.
 SwiftAutomation represents AE records as `Dictionary<Symbol,Any>` instances.
 The keys in this dictionary are normally instances of `Symbol` or glue-defined subclass representing SwiftAutomation-style property names, e.g. `TEDSymbol.text`.
 Dictionary keys may also be `Symbol` instances created with raw four-char codes (if no equivalent human-readable terminology exists), e.g. `Symbol(code: "docu")` or `String` instances representing "user-defined" keys (an AppleScript-ism, rarely used by applications).

 If a dictionary includes a `Symbol.class_` (or `Symbol(code:"pcls")`) key whose value is also a `Symbol`, SwiftAutomation will pack the other items into an AE record coerced to that value's' type.
-Similarly, when unpacking an record-based descriptor that isn't `typeAERecord`, `typeObjectSpecifier` or other known type, SwiftAutomation will unpack it as an `Dictionary` instance with an additional `Symbol.class_` key and `Symbol` value to indicate the descriptor's type.
+[TO DO: add example for clarity] Similarly, when unpacking an record-based descriptor that isn't `typeAERecord`, `typeObjectSpecifier` or other known type, SwiftAutomation will unpack it as an `Dictionary` instance with an additional `Symbol.class_` key and `Symbol` value to indicate the descriptor's type.

+AERecords can also be packed/unpacked to/from glue-defined record structs; see the discussion of the `aeglue` tool's `-s` option in Chapter 4.

 ### Types and enumerators